 How to do SEO keyword research

-It’s pretty straightforward; you just need to figure out what terms your customers use to find information or products they need at each stage of the buying cycle and then create content around those terms.
+It’s pretty straightforward; you just need to figure out what information your customers need at each stage of the buying cycle and then create content for them.
 For me, it works like a charm!

 Topic Research: After identifying your niche or industry, the first step is to identify some high-level topics on that subject.
 Don’t worry about search volume or keyword difficulty at this point.
 Use tools like Buzzsumo or Writerzen to generate topic ideas if you need help generating topic ideas.